 - Recommendation for a standardized approach moving forward (either one of the existing approaches or a new one altogether) which is grounded in relevant literature

 Necessary skills?
-Comfortable working with excel-based data, and enjoys using quantitative methods to solve a problem.
+Comfortable working with Excel-based data and enjoys using quantitative methods to solve a problem.
 Beyond that though, we really need someone who can take those numbers and look critically at them to identify the differences in methodological approaches and develop an informed opinion about the best way to proceed.
-This student will need to do some digging into other local-scale inventorying work and gain an understanding of the ways in which transportation emissions can be accounted for so that they can present options to the Borough about the most appropriate way to do it.
+This student will need to do some digging into other local-scale inventorying work and gain an understanding of the ways in which waste emissions can be accounted for so that they can present options to the Borough about the most appropriate way to do it.
 So, we’re looking for a critical thinker.

 Do I need to be in State College?
-No, the work can be done at a distance and the presentation can be done using skype or zoom.
+No, the work can be done at a distance and the presentation can be done using Skype or Zoom.

 I’m interested!
 What do I do?
 Prepare a written statement describing your interest in the project and why you feel it is a good fit for you.
 Using course email, send your description to the Course Instructor (Vera Cole).
-Request must be received before the General Ideas due date on the course calendar.
+The request must be received before the General Ideas due date on the course calendar.